Sway Bar Disconnects

 • With the heim joints, it's important that both joints can be in the same orientation to minimize binding.
 For a vertical oerientation, like you have with bushing type end links, the threaded end of the joint will be installed vertical and the spherical bearing can then be turned to face any direction.

-• If you want a stronger center section, we can swap out the heavy wall T6061 aluminum center section for 304 stainless alloy for a cost of $30.00, or $50.00 if you want a new pair of stainless steel center sections to replace existing aluminum parts.
+• If you want a stronger center section, we can swap out the heavy wall T6061 aluminum center section for 304 stainless alloy for a cost of $45.00, or $75.00 if you want a new pair of stainless steel center sections to replace the existing aluminum parts.

-• .
-The stainless steel center section along with the steel pins makes a longer wearing combination as the parts of of similar hardness.
+• The stainless steel center section along with the steel pins makes a longer wearing combination as the parts are of similar hardness.

-• And since the stainless steel tube is a little thinner wall thickness, there's space inside to fit plastic washers or rubber o-rings between the tube and the heim joint for quieter operation.
+• The stainless steel tube is a little thinner wall thickness, there's space inside to fit plastic washers or rubber o-rings between the tube and the heim joint for quieter operation.
 This will make installing and removing the disconnects a little more time consuming.
-Contact us for details on this or you can pick up the parts at a local hardwre store.
+You'll insert the pin through one side of the disconnect, slide on an o-ring, the push the pin through the heim joint, and then slip in another o-ring before pushing the pin the rest of the way through.
+If using plastic washers, you may be able to glue those to the inside of the center section so they remain in place.
+Contact us for details on this or you can pick up the parts at a local hardware store.
 You need a 1/2" or 13mm center hole and about 1/16" or 1.5mm thickness.

 • 2nd and 3rd gen 4Runners may need a right angle adapter.
 This is the same adapter as the v2.0 disconnects used.